tommymcdonald/smacss-rails/README.md

 https://smacss.com

 Usage: Replace your stylesheets folder in your rails application with this folder.
-I've also included an import statement for boottrap to be used with the bootstrap-sass gem.
+I've also included an import statement for bootstrap to be used with the bootstrap-sass gem.
 <code>gem 'bootstrap-sass'</code>

 It's truly that simple.